publiccodenet/about/organization/privacy.md

 * name
 * email address
+* job title if applicable
-* organizational affiliation if applicable
+* organizational if applicable

 For people we work with, we collect: